BrianLevin/Indecision-App/README.md

 ## Application description:

  I built a React based application that allows the user to post options they want to complete  and then randomly choose one of the options.
-After writing  down  and adding an option in the input box, the user will then click the "what should I do" button which will randomly select the option for them.
-Users can also remove events one at a time or all at once.
+After writing  down  and adding an option in the input box, the user will then click the "What should I do" button which will randomly select the option for them.
+Users can also remove options one at a time or all at once.

  ## Click [here](https://indescision.herokuapp.com/) for the live app.